Do you supply a printable copy of The Positive Nutrition Pyramid?

 It was published in Canada and the United States on 19 December 2017.
 Click here for more info and quick buy pre-order links.

 Has it been released in Australia?

-Yes, the book was released in Australia earlier this year and can be purchased from leading book retailers.
+Yes, the book has been released in Australia and can be purchased from leading book retailers.